 - A text editor to update the

 - An FTP client (FileZilla is a nice, free option).

-Once the database is created and the files are uploaded, just point your web browser to the URL of your install.
-Choose a language, fill in your login details and your install will be complete.
+Once the database is created, and the files are uploaded, just point your web browser to the URL of your install.
+Choose a language, fill in your login details, and your installation will be complete.

 You’ll be able to login to your WordPress installation by visiting your site’s admin URL:

 The WordPress Dashboard is where all of the magic happens.
 If you’re logged in as an administrator, you’ll have access to content creation, media management, and have the ability to install themes and plugins.
 Just use the handy menu on the left to get around.